Jaldekoa/mcp-fredapi/README.md

 | observation_end | str | End date of observations (YYYY-MM-DD) | - | None | ❌ Not working |
 | vintage_dates | str | Comma-separated list of vintage dates | - | None | ❌ Not working |

-> [!WARNING] **Note on Parameter Compatibility**
+> [!WARNING]
 >
 > Due to current limitations with the MCP implementation, only certain parameters are working properly:
 > - ✅ **Working parameters**: `series_id`, `sort_order`, `units`, `frequency` , aggregation_method`, and `output_type`.
 > - ❌ **Non-working parameters**: `realtime_start`, `realtime_end`, `limit`, `offset`, `observation_start`, `observation_end`, and `vintage_dates`.
 >
->For best results, stick with the working parameters in your queries.
+> For best results, stick with the working parameters in your queries.
 Future updates may resolve these limitations.

 ## Examples